 There are two viable options to achieve energy sharing in apartments:

-b) An alternative approach to energy sharing has recently become available.
-This hardware/ software combination marketed by Allume as SolShare allows for Owners Corporations to own or host the solar, but individual apartment owners can retain their own retailer, or choose not to take part at all.
+- An alternative approach to energy sharing has recently become available.
+This hardware and software combination marketed by Allume as SolShare allows for Owners Corporations to own or host the solar, but individual apartment owners can retain their own retailer, or choose not to take part at all.

 The hardware distributes the solar power to individual apartments without the need for additional inverters, whilst the software distributes the solar power based on demand from the individual units.
 However over the month it ensures that each unit receives the same total amount.

 This approach maximises the solar used, therefore reducing the amount sold to the grid.
 This technology is more suited to retrofits as existing grid metering is unchanged.
 It reduces the legal complications of roof real estate, power purchasing agreements and power sharing /billing issues.
 The system can also operate in a power purchasing agreement model if desired with onsite billing and monitoring provided for the system owner.

 We held an information session in February 2020 about clean energy options for apartments (PDF 202 KB), hosted by Australian Energy Foundation.